 There is no set age at which a child’s wishes are dispositive on the issue of custody.
 Courts consider a child’s maturity and ability to express a reasonable and independent opinion in determining whether to grant the child’s preference as to parenting schedules.

 Also of concern to the courts is each parent’s ability to put their children’s needs ahead of their own needs.
 This means, among other things, encouraging your child’s relationship with his or her other parent.
 Unless abuse is an element in their relationship, most contemporary studies show that children who have two parents who care for them are more likely to develop character and strength than those that have only one.

 Although it is preferred, equal parenting time is not automatically assured.
-This is one reason it's important to retain an experienced family law attorney with substantial experience in Douglas County.
+This is one reason it’s important to retain a Douglas County child custody lawyer with substantial experience with these cases.

 There are number of situations in which it may be more difficult to obtain equal parenting time.
 For example, if one parent lives several hours away from the other, it would be difficult to divide time equally and ensure the children get to go to school on a stable schedule.
 In this case, it may be preferable to give custody to one parent and allow the other parent weekend and holiday visitations.